-- Check the strip color against the chart that came with your test kit.
+- Check the ketone test strip’s color against the chart that came with your kit.
 This will show you the ketone level.

-You can also take this test at home or at your doctor's office.
-To take the blood sample, the doctor will put a thin needle into a vein in your arm to pull out blood or prick a finger.
+You can also get this test at home or at your doctor's office.
+To take the blood sample, your doctor will put a thin needle into a vein in your arm to pull out blood or prick a finger.

 You can also use a home meter and blood test strips.
 Some blood glucose meters test for ketones, too.

 To take this kind of test at home:

 - Wash and dry your hands.

 - Insert one of the blood ketone test strips into the meter as directed.